wallarm/product-documentation/docs/latest/updating-migrating/separate-postanalytics.md

 #   Updating the Separately Installed Postanalytics Module

 These instructions describe the steps to update the postanalytics module installed on a separate server.
-Postanalytics module must be updated before [updating Linux WAF packages][docs-module-update].
+Postanalytics module must be updated before [updating Linux node packages][docs-module-update].

-!!! warning "Breaking changes and skipping partner WAF node update"
+!!! warning "Breaking changes and skipping partner node update"
-    * The WAF node 3.0 is **totally incompatible with previous WAF node versions**.
-Before updating the modules up to 3.0, please carefully review the list of [WAF node 3.0 changes](what-is-new.md) and consider a possible configuration change.
+    * The Wallarm node 3.0 is **totally incompatible with previous Wallarm node versions**.
+Before updating the modules up to 3.0, please carefully review the list of [Wallarm node 3.0 changes](what-is-new.md) and consider a possible configuration change.
-    * We do NOT recommend updating [partner WAF node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner WAF node [3.2](versioning-policy.md#version-list).
+    * We do NOT recommend updating [partner node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner node [3.2](versioning-policy.md#version-list).

-## Step 1: Add new Wallarm WAF repository
+## Step 1: Add new Wallarm repository

-Delete the previous Wallarm WAF repository address and add a repository with a new WAF node version packages.
+Delete the previous Wallarm repository address and add a repository with a new Wallarm node version packages.
 Please use the commands for the appropriate platform.

 **CentOS and Amazon Linux 2**